atrivialhero/atrivialhero.github.io/love.md

 ***Sam Mulligan***
 A singer/songwriter in the Boston area that blends acoustic songs with 8-bit sounds.
 Fun, funny, and talented.
 Check out his <a href="http://www.sammulligan.com">Music</a>.

-***Mike Cheslik***
-Amazing freelance animator and writer is one of the hardest workers I came across throughout my entire trip.
-He has lots of wonderful work on his <a href="http://mikecheslik.com">Website</a>.

 ***John Burke***
 Here is a powerful poet whose love flows through him as he recites his rhymes.